 Portrait of Oscar Wilde

-Oscar Fingal O'Fflahertie Wills Wilde (16 October 1854 – 30 November 1900) was an Irish poet and playwright.
-After writing in different forms throughout the 1880s, he became one of the most popular playwrights in London in the early 1890s.
-He is best remembered for his epigrams and plays, his...
+Oscar Fingal O'Fflahertie Wills Wilde (16 October 1854 – 30 November 1900) was an Irish author, poet, and playwright.
+After writing in different literary styles throughout the 1880s, he became one of the most popular and influential playwrights in London in the early 1890s.
+Regarded by many as the greatest...

 More quotations from Oscar Wilde